-ABSENCES: The department office must be informed of any absence so that the instructor may be notified prior to the class period (909-824-4632).
-Notifying the department, while required, does not necessarily excuse the absence.
+absence.
 It is the responsibility of the student to obtain any information that was given in his/her absence.
 If an examination is missed, you must notify the department prior to the absence and you are to contact the instructor within 48 hours to see if a make-up is possible.
-ACADEMIC INTEGRITY: Acts of dishonesty-including theft, plagiarism, giving or obtaining information in examinations or other academic exercises, or knowingly giving false information, is unacceptable for students in the School.
+Acts of dishonesty-including theft, plagiarism, giving or obtaining information in examinations or other academic exercises, or knowingly giving false information, is unacceptable for students in the School.
 Instructors and students are charged with the responsibility of reporting instances of such behavior to the department program director/chairperson.
 The department program director/chairperson is responsible for investigation.
 Substantiated violations will be brought before the Department faculty for disciplinary action.
 Such action may include, but is not limited to, academic probation or dismissal from the program.
 The educational and practical experiences utilized during classes which have laboratory activities are intended to provide the student with the best preparatory experience for the actual practice of physical therapy in the clinical setting.
 The lab practical testing formats are designed to be similar to clinical situations.
 To allow all students to participate in this simulated clinical situation, it is anticipated that there will be a significant time lag between the initiation of the practical by the first student therapist and the completion of the lab practical by the last student therapist.
 This time lag can allow opportunity for the students to disseminate practical information to other students.
-This sharing of information is considered to be an act of academic dishonesty and is strictly prohibited!
-ACCOMMODATIONS : If you are an individual with a disability and need reasonable accommodation to fully participate in this program, please obtain the Student Information and Requested Accommodation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol Hall Room 1603.
+This sharing of information is considered to be an act of academic dishonesty and is strictly prohibited! : If you are an individual with a disability and need reasonable accommodation to fully participate in this program, please obtain the Student Information and Requested Accommodation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol Hall Room 1603.
 Accommodations, if granted, are for the didactic portion of the curriculum.
 Additional requests would need to be made for the clinical portion of the curriculum.
 As it is the responsibility of the program to develop the student into an entry-level clinician, time accommodations in the clinical setting may not be appropriate.
-ADDING/DROPPING Students may change their schedule by completing a Change of Program form available online at www.llu.edu/ssweb .
+Students may change their schedule by completing a Change of Program form available online at www.llu.edu/ssweb .
 The last day to add a course is five days after the beginning of instruction of the quarter.
 The last day to drop a course without record on the transcript is 10 school days after the beginning of instruction of the quarter.
 A "W" (withdraw) will be recorded on the transcript for courses dropped prior to 14 calendar days before the final examination week.
 Courses may not be withdrawn after that date.
-ADMISSIONS: Students are admitted into the physical therapy programs based on the following: 1.
+Students are admitted into the physical therapy programs based on the following: 1.
 Satisfactorily completing all prerequisites prior to the program starting with a minimum GPA as follows: Overall pre-requisites 3.4 Science pre-requisites 3.4 Non-science pre-requisites 3.4 2.
 Personal interview with one of the faculty